-The Board consists of a Non-Executive Chairman, seven (7) other Non-Executive Directors and one (1) Managing Director.
-The Non-Executive Directors are independent of management and free from management constraints that could interfere with the exercise of their objective and independent judgments.
-The Directors collectively possess strong functional knowledge, expertise, and experience to make valuable contributions to the Bank.
+Non-Executive Directors are independent of management and free from management constraints that could interfere with the exercise of their objective and independent judgments.
+The directors collectively possess strong functional knowledge, expertise, and experience to make valuable contributions to the Bank.

-Daasebre Akuamoah Agyapong II (Independent Non-Executive Director)
+Daasebre Akuamoah Agyapong II

+Independent and Non-Executive Director

-Daasebre Akuamoah Agyapong II was appointed the Chairman of the Board in July 2021.
+Daasebre Akuamoah Agyapong II was appointed the Chairman of the Board effective September 1, 2021.
 He is 38 years old.

-Daasebre Akuamoah Agyapong II is the Kwahuene and the President of the Kwahu Traditional Council.
+Daasebre Akuamoah Agyapong II is the Kwawuhene and the President of the Kwahu Traditional Council.
 He is also the Vice President of the Eastern Regional House of Chiefs.
-Daasebre previously worked as Audit Associate at KPMG (2006 - 2009) Account Clerk at Health Net (MHNGS), San Rafael, CA, USA (02/2010- 01/2011 and Inventory Manager at SEJUKAB Enterprise.
+Daasebre previously worked as Audit Associate at KPMG (2006 - 2009) Account Clerk at Health Net (MHNGS), San Rafael, CA, USA (02/2010- 01/2011) and Inventory Manager at SEJUKAB Enterprise.
 He was the Superintendent Management Accountant (Capital and Cost) of Abosso Goldfields Ltd Ghana (09/2011 -08/2013), Consultant for Thonket Company Ltd. / Thonket Plantpool Ltd (1/1/2015- 31/08/2016) and Director of KAYROCK Co.
 Ltd.

 Daasebre is a Chartered Accountant by profession (Association of Chartered Certified Accountants (ACCA)-UK - Member) and further holds BSc.
 Administration-(Accounting Option) University of Ghana and MBA-Finance and Investment Banking from Lincoln University - California, USA.
-He is currently pursuing a law degree from the GIMPA Law School.
+He is currently pursuing a law degree at the GIMPA Law School.

-Alex Bernasko - Board Chairman (Independent Non-Executive Director)
+Alex Bernasko

+Independent and Non-Executive Director